Skip to content

 The split:

-Every code block in this guide uses dhis2w-core.open_client(profile) as the happy path.
-The "direct-client" form (Dhis2Client(base_url, auth=...)) is covered at the end for the cases that genuinely need it.
+Every code block in this guide uses dhis2w-core.open_client(profile) (with profile_from_env()'s full TOML+env precedence) as the happy path.
+Library users on PAT or Basic can use dhis2w_client.open_client(profile) directly without installing dhis2w-core — see examples/v42/client/profile_pat_pure_client.py.
+The "direct-client" form (Dhis2Client(base_url, auth=...)) is covered at the end for the cases that need the lowest level.

 Simplest working script. open_client(profile) is an async context manager that resolves the profile's auth, opens a Dhis2Client, runs the DHIS2-version handshake, and yields the connected client.